lizardman301/Lizard-bot-rsf/README.md

 * **Nogarremi** - *Database implentation, primary developer* - [Twitter](https://twitter.com/Nogarremi)

 ## Other Resources
 * **[Yaksha Bot](https://github.com/ellipses/Yaksha)** - *Created by ellipses.
 We used this for additional ideas about proper structuring of code for ease of expandability and readability.
-Yaksha Bot was released under an MIT license and this bot(Lizard-bot-rsf) is re-released as Mozilla Public License 2.0 but to ensure ellipses is credited, the functions copied and then edited by the contributors are commented with "# Yaksha" to give credit*
+Yaksha Bot was released under an MIT license and this bot(Lizard-bot-rsf) is released as Mozilla Public License 2.0 but to ensure ellipses is credited, the functions copied and then edited by the contributors are commented with "# Yaksha" to give credit*

 If you have any further questions or concerns, feel free to contact me via discord @lizardman301#0301.